leozqin/etl-markup-toolkit/docs/value_actions.md

 Arguments:
 - `replace`: the value that should be replaced
 - `with`: the value with which instances of `replace` should be replaced
+- `is_regexp`: optional, default `false`: boolean value for whether `replace` should be treated as a regular expression
 - `columns`: optional: an array of the columns to which the replacement should be applied.
 If no `columns` argument exists then the replacement will be applied to every column.

 Example: